 *Disclaimer: The City of Pasadena is providing this list as a service to its residents and not as an endorsement nor a recommendation of any product, service, merchant, supplier or business.
 Residents may use the list as an initial contact if they wish, as they would use the names in a telephone directory, but residents must then make their own investigation on the suitability of any product for its intended use as well as the determination of whether to do business with any specific merchant or supplier.
 Neither the City of Pasadena nor any of its employees makes any warranty, express or implied, including the warranties of merchantability and fitness for a particular pose in providing this listing service.

 How do I get my deposit back?
-The Performance Security Deposit is refunded once a C&D Waste Management Final Report is received confirming at least 75% of the debris generated was recycled or reused, is received and approved by staff.
+The Performance Security Deposit is refunded once a C&D Waste Management Compliance Report, confirming that at least 75% of the debris generated was recycled or reused, is received and approved by staff.
 You need to complete and submit all final recycling tickets onto the Green Halo.